Computer Vision Applications Examples Across Different Industries

 Computer Vision is one of the most challenging areas of the rising Artificial Intelligence.
 Computer Vision technologies became part of the wave that is now pushing our technology ahead.

-And despite rapid development, there are still countless applications that are not discovered yet or are waiting for an appropriate business problem to announce itself.
+And despite rapid development, there are still countless applications that have not been discovered yet or are waiting for an appropriate business problem to announce itself.
 Therefore, as a field who already passed its initial forming stage and by now has realized how much it can theoretically do, Computer Vision promises a bright future to the already great present.

 FAQ